-Recovtech, by the Cambridge Centre for Alternative Finance (CCAF), are sponsored by the UK Foreign, Commonwealth and Development Office (FCDO) and implemented by BFA Global.
+Recovtech, by the Cambridge Centre for Alternative Finance (CCAF), is sponsored by the UK Foreign, Commonwealth and Development Office (FCDO) and implemented by BFA Global.

 In order for fintech innovation to succeed, the regulatory environments in which startups operate need to be conducive to their growth.
 Recovtech (Recovery Technology) aims to bring regulators and fintech innovators together to discuss and prototype solutions for ways of enabling financial innovation by removing regulatory barriers for fintech companies in Kenya, Nigeria, South Africa and Egypt.